Rohit loses ODI captaincy, Gill appointed captain keeping 2027 WC in mind | Sports-Games

 In a significant transition move, the Indian selectors on Saturday removed Rohit Sharma from ODI captaincy and expectedly handed over the reins to young Shubman Gill, keeping the 2027 World Cup in mind.

-Rohit is the only skipper apart from Mahendra Singh Dhoni, who led India to three ICC white ball finals, winning ODI World Cup and Champions Trophy titles.
-He had a runners-up finish at the T20 World Cup.
+Rohit is the only skipper apart from Mahendra Singh Dhoni, who led India to three ICC white ball finals, winning T20 World Cup and Champions Trophy titles.
+He had a runners-up finish at the ODI World Cup.

 As an ODI skipper, he won 42 out of the 56 ODIs that he captain with a winning percentage of 76.
 The selection panel's move also underlines Gill's transition as an all-format leader.